hydrusnetwork/hydrus/docs/developer_api.md

 Note that the enumerated status keys in the service\_keys\_to\_actions\_to_tags structure are strings, not ints (JSON does not support int keys for Objects).

 The `override_previously_deleted_mappings` parameter adjusts your Add/Pend actions.
 In the client, if a human, in the _manage tags dialog_, tries to add a tag mapping that has been previously deleted, that deleted record will be overwritten.
 An automatic system like a gallery parser will filter/skip any Add/Pend actions in this case (so that repeat downloads do not overwrite a human user delete, etc..).
 The Client API acts like a human, by default, overwriting previously deleted mappings.
-If you want to spam a lot of new mappings but do not want to overwrite previously deletion decisions, then set this to `false`.
+If you want to spam a lot of new mappings but do not want to overwrite previously deletion decisions, acting like a downloader, then set this to `false`.

-The `create_new_deleted_mappings` parameter adjusts your Delete/Petition actions.
-Particularly, whether a delete record should be made _even if the tag does not exist on the file_.
+The `create_new_deleted_mappings` parameter adjusts your Delete/Petition actions, particularly whether a delete record should be made _even if the tag does not exist on the file_.
 There are not many ways to spontaneously create a delete record in the normal hydrus UI, but you as the Client API should think whether this is what you want.
-Are you saying 'migrate these deleted tag records from A to B'?
+By default, the Client API will write a delete record whether the tag already exists for the file or not.
+If you only want to create a delete record (which prohibits the tag being added back again by something like a downloader, as with `override_previously_deleted_mappings`) when the tag already exists on the file, then set this to `false`.
+Are you saying 'migrate all these deleted tag records from A to B so that none of them are re-added'?
 Then you want this `true`.
-Are you saying 'I accidentally spammed this tag to the wrong places, so remove all instances of it on any of these files so I can try again'?
+Are you saying 'This tag was applied incorrectly to some but perhaps not all of of these files; where it exists, delete it.'?
 Then set it `false`.

+There is currently no way to delete a tag mapping without leaving a delete record (as you can with files).
+This will probably happen, though, and it'll be a new parameter here.

 Response description:
 :  200 and no content.